A new biologic treatment for atopic eczema offers real hope to those living with more severe eczema

 How do I go about getting it?

-If you think you might be eligible for dupilumab, speak to your dermatologist about the possibility of trying it.
-It will not be offered by GP; you will need to be referred to see a specialist dermatologist.
+If you think you might be eligible for dupilumab, speak to your Dermatologist or Immunologist about the possibility of trying it.
+It will not be offered by GP; you will need to be referred to see a specialist.

 How is it administered?